telerik/blazor-docs/getting-started/what-you-need.md

 1. [set up the project](#project-configuration) to recognize the Telerik components

+If you want to add the Telerik components to an existing project, our [Convert Project Wizard for VS]({%slug getting-started-vs-integration-convert-project%}) can do this for you.
+If you will be starting a new project, our [New Project Wizard for VS]({%slug getting-started-vs-integration-new-project%}) or [VS Code Wizard]({%slug getting-started-vs-code-integration-overview%}) can create one for you.

+You can review the rest of this article for information on how things work and what is required to get the Telerik components in a project.

 ## Telerik Specific Packages

 The Telerik UI for Blazor component suite requires the following two Telerik-specific NuGet packages: